Geophysical Exploration and Excavation:

 The comparative approach between the two GPR systems (500MHz and 250MHz) and field configurations (cart and rough terrain), combined with the intensive hands-on, data oriented, results driven focus of the Workshop, as well as the low ratio participant:instructor is guaranteed to provide field GPR training of the highest quality, both in terms of data generation and analysis, and professional deployment and research.
 Upon completion of this program, participants will have the skill set and knowledge required to plan, conduct, analyze, and interpret successful GPR surveys in any terrestrial setting.
 This process will present a variety of anthropogenic and natural challenges, from working in diverse field conditions, to dealing with sites containing a combination of known and unknown modern and ancient features.
 The whole experience is intended to be intensive and collaborative, with a focus on experiential learning and application of processing, collecting, and interpreting data to real sites.

 The Geophysics (GPR) Exploration and Roman Excavation program is therefore highly recommended to anyone who intends to pursue a career in field archaeology.

 For more information on each component of this program, check out:

-Location: Rapoltu Mare and Micia, Hunedoara County, Transylvania, Romania
+Location: Rapoltu Mare (excavation) and target GPR site, Transylvania, Romania

 Dates (4 week mandatory):

-Meals: breakfast and dinner is served Mon-Fri; traditional country cuisine; we can accommodate vegetarian diets.
-During the week of the GPR Applications Workshop, breakfast, lunch and dinner will be served Mon-Sat
+Meals: during the excavation, breakfast and lunch are served Mon-Fri; traditional country cuisine; we can accommodate vegetarian diets.
+During the week of the GPR Applications Workshop, breakfast and dinner will be served Mon-Fri.

 Fee includes: registration and field fees, lectures, field and laboratory gear, housing and meals as described above